-Avocados are full of them, and this study shows just how successfully avocado helps the body to absorb them.
+Avocados are full of them, and this study shows just how successfully avocado helps the body to absorb fats.

-By adding this dressing you are literally improving the benefits of the rest of the salad – which is already awesome, of course!
+By adding this creamy avocado dressing for salad you are literally improving the benefits of the rest of the ingredients – which is already awesome, of course!

 We’re not done yet

 Still looking for more?
-As this dressing is only the finish for your salad, you can make the salad anyway you want – use your favourite ingredients or whatever you have just laying around.
+As this healthy avocado dressing is only the finish for your salad, you can make the salad any way you want – use your favourite ingredients or whatever you have just laying around.
 It pretty much goes with anything.

-Of course, we felt it would be rude not to test the recipe several times, and we came up with our favourite combo.
+Of course, we felt it would be rude not to test the avocado dressing salad recipe several times, and we came up with our favourite combo.